sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Quick_Start.md

 In the JavaScript code, the foo string can be accessed using the exampleProp property, and getExampleProp() and setExampleProp () methods.

-To create a property without a custom getter or setter, add the property name in the propertyAccessors element list of the @Kroll.proxy or @Kroll.module annotation type:
+{{% alert title="⚠️ Warning" color="primary" %}}To create a property without a custom getter or setter, add the property name in the propertyAccessors element list of the @Kroll.proxy or @Kroll.module annotation type:

 ```
 // package...